 Philosophy Department research and teaching assistantships are available on a competitive basis for those taking at least two classes in a given semester.
 To be considered for a Philosophy assistantship, your application must be received by February 1.
-Please contact the Graduate Program Director for details: Dr. Trevor Pearce, 704-687-5559, Winningham 105B.
+Please contact the Graduate Program Director for details: Dr. Andrea Pitts, 704-687-5209, Winningham 105C.

 Graduate Assistant opportunities at UNCC outside the Philosophy department are listed here.